LemontechSA/dagster-pipes-gcp/README.md

 Deploy a simple GCP function and orchestrate it with Dagster.

+## Attribution

+A large chunk of this code has been modified from the dagster-pipes [AWS Lambda implementation](https://docs.dagster.io/concepts/dagster-pipes/aws-lambda).

 ## Devcontainer

 This repository contains a devcontainer.
 I recommend that you use it.